6 Causes of Left Abdominal Pain When Pressed.

 - Sudden onset of sharp stomach pain on the left side (left flank pain).

-- The episode of ureteric pain often starts at the left side of your stomach (left abdominal pain), and it may radiate to the left lower abdomen and the left groin.
+- The episode of ureteric pain often starts at the left side of your stomach (left abdominal pain) which may radiate to the left lower abdomen and the left groin.

 - The pain intensity is very high and lasts for several minutes.